 concerning your child and you are contemplating making an application to the

-court for injunctions, then it is often helpful to make use of the counselling
+court for injunctions, then it is often helpful to make use of the counseling

 service to try and avoid the necessity of court proceedings.
 The phone number

-for the Family Court Counselling Service is in the white pages telephone book.
+for the Family Court Counseling Service is in the white pages telephone book.

-There are also private agencies which offer counselling not only in relation
+There are also private agencies which offer counseling not only in relation

 to children, but also in relation to the marriage and relationship between the